Kurtosis: Platykurtic

 A distribution with negative excess kurtosis is called platykurtic, or platykurtotic.
-"Platy-" means "broad".
-In terms of shape, a platykurtic distribution has thinner tails.
+A platykurtic distribution has thinner tails (platy- means 'broad', originally referring to the peak).
 Examples of platykurtic distributions include the continuous and discrete uniform distributions, and the raised cosine distribution.
-The most platykurtic distribution of all is the Bernoulli distribution with p = 1/2 (for example the number of times one obtains "heads" when flipping a coin once, a coin toss), for which the excess kurtosis is −2.
+The most platykurtic distribution of all is the Bernoulli distribution with p = 1/2 (for example the number of times one obtains heads when flipping a coin once, a coin toss), for which the excess kurtosis is −2.